sander76/fab-dep/readme.md

 ### Windows

 - Download the zipped file: https://motorisation.hde.nl/bin/fabricator/win10/fab.zip
-- Create a `fab` folder located in the local user folder
-    powershell: `md ~/fab`
-- Extract the contents of the zip file into this folder.
+- Extract the contents of the zip file into the local user folder. (this will create a `fab` folder inside the user folder.
 - Add this folder to the *User environment* variable.
 - Verify the installation by opening a powershell session and enter "fab".
 The tool should run.